grafana/explore-profiles/docs/sources/access/index.md

 grafana-cli plugins install grafana-pyroscope-app
 ```

-Alternatively, you can do it via Grafana UI by following these steps:
+Alternatively, you can install Explore Profiles within Grafana by following these steps:

 1. Within Grafana, go to Administration > Plugins and data > Plugins.
 2. Search for "Explore Profiles".